volt-protocol/volt-protocol-core/SystemArchitecture.md

 ## Fuse PCV Deposits

 There are two Protocol Controlled Value deposits into Fuse.
 The first is FEI denominated and all PCV FEI will be deposited into this contract.
 When users sell their VOLT to the PSM, the PSM pulls FEI from this fuse deposit and exchanges it for VOLT.
 When users buy VOLT, all FEI proceeds are deposited into this PCV deposit and lent out.
 The second deposit is denominated in VOLT.
 All VOLT that exists as debt to the system will be VOLT that has been minted into this PCV deposit.

+## Audits

+VOLT has currently undergone an audit from Zellic.
+Code4rena and Spearbit audits are pending.